inkbear/cctapp/docs/guide_pi.md

 1. Adding participants
 1. Running experiments

+## Registering for an Account

+If an account is not created already you can register a new account and get a role assignment later.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SAWC3Wvj0Ws" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## How to Video
+This video shows how to create a project, add team members, create cohorts, add participants, and run experiments.
+It is recommended for all team members.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UXbA6cvZPAM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Creating Projects

 Projects are managed in the project admin.
 Only some basic information is required